 Visit the Smithsonian's H20 Today exhibition and participate in great local activities!

-- January 14 – April 21, 2021 | Utah Cultural Celebration Center, 1355 West 3100 South, West Valley City, UT 84119, 801.965.5100
+- January 21 – April 19, 2021 | West Valley Arts at the Utah Cultural Celebration Center, 1355 West 3100 South, West Valley City, UT 84119, 801.965.5100 | WEST VALLEY CITY ACTIVITIES

-- May 1 – July 25, 2021 | Uintah County Heritage Museum, 155 E. Main, Vernal, Utah 84078, 435.789.7399
+- April 26 – July 31, 2021 | Uintah County Heritage Museum, 155 E. Main, Vernal, Utah 84078, 435.789.7399 | VERNAL ACTIVITIES

-- August 1, 2021 – February 5, 2022 | Bear River Heritage Area at the Hyrum City Museum, 50 West Main Street, Hyrum, UT 84319, 435.245.0208 | BEAR RIVER HERITAGE AREA ACTIVITIES
+- August 7, 2021 – February 5, 2022 | Bear River Heritage Area at the Hyrum City Museum, 50 West Main Street, Hyrum, UT 84319, 435.245.0208 | BEAR RIVER HERITAGE AREA ACTIVITIES